-Ignition Group Supervisor Potential Designates Field or Plant Personnel, Contract SME Reports to Response Branch Director Forms / Tools 201 Incident Briefing Form, Incident Act Public Information Scripts ion Plan, 214a Individual Activity L .og, Role Responsibilities pervisor coordinates and implements the fignition criteria are met.
+Ignition Group Supervisor Potential Designates Field or Plant Personnel, Contract SME Reports to Response Branch Director Forms / Tools 201 Incident Briefing Form, Incident Act Public Information Scripts ion Plan, 214a Individual Activity L og, Role Responsibilities ervisor coordinates and implements the fignition criteria are met.
 Ensuring the safe conduct ignition.
 Note: If an immediate threat to human life exists and there is not sufficient time to evacuate the IIZ, PAZ or EPZ, qualified onsite personnel are authorized to ignite the release.
 The decision to ignite will be fully supported by Pembina as long as the decision-making process has been followed and documented.
 However, if time permits, consultation with the Operations Section Chief, IC, ECM, and Regulator should be conducted.
 Ensuring only qualified personnel ignite the release.
 Documenting all activities and decisions made by the Ignition Group.
 Providing regular updates to the Response Branch Director on the progress of Ignition Group activities.
-See complete Role Guide for further details.
-Digital version is available at The Pipeline .
-Hard copies are available in the ICP.
+Digital vers See complete Role Guide for furthe ion is available at The Pipeline .
+Hard cop